 Leverage the power of Sage Enterprise Management Development Services

-Sage ERP X3 Sales Convention was a great place for converging of sales and development teams of Sage X3 partners worldwide and it proved to be a fertile ground for exchange of ideas and collaboration.
+Sage Enterprise Management Sales Convention was a great place for converging of sales and development teams of Sage X3 partners worldwide and it proved to be a fertile ground for exchange of ideas and collaboration.
 It has been more than 3 months now and Greytrix would like to recap one of the most interesting discussions and knowledge which was shared with different partners with regards to Development and programming outsourcing for Sage ERP X3.

 Sage Enterprise Management (Sage X3) having a large number of functionalities still requires configuration and development to customize it for particular vertical or industry.
 A common discussion revealed 3 methods of taking up development projects for different Sage X3 vendors.

 - In-house Development Staffing:

 This is proving to be the most popular methodology by Sage X3 partners to keep Sage X3 development staff for programming and development needs.
 The pros are obvious like quick response, knowledge base and skill sets, lower costs, front-ending and comfort of an end user to see YOUR staffs while cons are a difficulty of retaining of staff and training, discontinuity and over-dependence on few people.

 This is another popular method where a few Sage X3 experts freelance for difference consultants on a man hourly/man monthly basis.
 This trend is pretty much prevalent in SAP and Oracle environment and it is easier to get freelance SAP consultants but for X3 it is increasingly difficult to get qualified consultant at a logical costing.